District Support for Students and Families Experiencing Homelessness

 - School stability – remain at their “school of origin”

 - Immediate enrollment – even without required registration documents

-- Free school meals - all homeless students automatically qualify
+- Free school meals – students eligible for homeless services automatically qualify

-- NCHE - National Center for Homeless Education at SERVE is the U.S. Department of Education's technical assistance and information center in the area of homeless education.
+- National Center for Homeless Education – NCHE is the U.S. Department of Education’s technical assistance and information center in the area of homeless education.

 - National Law Center for Homelessness and Poverty – Lawyers working to end homelessness.

-- National Network for Youth - is working to create a community of agencies, people and resources to champion the needs of homeless and runaway youth, to ensure that opportunities for growth and development be available to youth everywhere.
+- National Network for Youth – NN4Y works to create a community of agencies, people and resources to champion the needs of homeless and runaway youth, to ensure that opportunities for growth and development be available to youth everywhere.